Austria–Croatia relations

 A bilateral relationship exists between Croatia and Austria.
 Diplomatic relations between the two countries were established on January 15, 1992, following Croatia's independence from SFR Yugoslavia.

 Croatia and Austria were part of the same union for almost 400 years: the Habsburg monarchy (1527–1804), the Austrian Empire (1804–1867) and the Austro-Hungarian Empire (1867–1918), with the Croatian regions of Istria and Dalmatia being under Austrian rule from the 1867 Compromise until the 1918 collapse.

 Croatia has an embassy in Vienna, and honorary consulates in Graz, Linz, St. Pölten, and Salzburg.
 Austria has an embassy in Zagreb, a general consulate in Rijeka, and a consulate in Split, as well as the Office of the Coordinator for Educational Cooperation, the Austrian Cultural Forum, the Office for Foreign Trade, the Office of the Attaché for Agricultural and Environmental Questions, and the Office of the Police Liaison in Zagreb.

 There are around 120,000 Croats that live in Austria, out of which 56,785 have Croatian citizenship.
 The most recognizable Austrian Croats are the Burgenland Croats that live in the Austrian state of Burgenland.
 297 Austrians in Croatia are officially recognized as a minority by the Croatian Constitution and therefore have their own permanent seat in the Croatian Parliament.

-Both countries are full members of the European Union.
+Both countries are full members of the Council of Europe and of the European Union.

 Austria has given full support to Croatia's membership of the European Union.

 History

 After the death of King Louis II of Hungary at Mohács monarchical crisis in the Kingdom of Hungary occurred.
 The Croatian Parliament met in 1527 in the town of Cetin and chose Ferdinand I of the House of Habsburg as new ruler of Croatia, under the condition that he provides protection to Croatia against the Ottoman Empire in the Croatian–Ottoman War while respecting its political rights, although he later failed to fulfill this promise.

 Austro-Croatian relations have been close for most of modern history.
-Several heroes of Croatian history and culture were of Austrian origin and the country was one of the strongest in favor of Croatian recognition in the 1990s when Croatia declared its independence from SFR Yugoslavia.
+Several heroes of Croatian history and culture were of Austrian origin, and the country was one of the strongest in favor of Croatian recognition in the 1990s when Croatia declared its independence from SFR Yugoslavia.

-Austria has also influenced development of education in Croatia.
+Austria has also influenced the development of education in Croatia.
 First Gymnasiums in Zagreb (1607), Rijeka (1627) and Varaždin (1636) were founded by the Jesuits from the Augustineum Training College.

-Many famous Croats like Janko Drašković, Dimitrije Demeter, Ljudevit Gaj, Stanko Vraz, Vatroslav Lisinski, Blagoje Bersa, Božidar Širola, Jakov Gotovac, Ivan Zajc and Ivan Meštrović have acquired higher education at the Universities of Vienna and Graz.
+Many famous Croats like Janko Drašković, Dimitrije Demeter, Ljudevit Gaj, Stanko Vraz, Vatroslav Lisinski, Blagoje Bersa, Božidar Širola, Jakov Gotovac, Ivan Zajc, and Ivan Meštrović have acquired higher education at the Universities of Vienna and Graz.

-Economic Relations
+Economic relations

 There are more than 700 Austrian companies in Croatia.

-Austria is also the largest foreign investor in Croatia with more than 7 billion euros invested from 1993 to 2014.
-Cooperation between Austrian and Croatian entrepreneurs is most often in the field of metal, electrical industry, wood processing, textile and footwear industry and food industry in the form of healthy food.
+Austria is also the largest foreign investor in Croatia, with more than 7 billion euros invested from 1993 to 2014.
+Cooperation between Austrian and Croatian entrepreneurs is most often in the field of metal, electrical industry, wood processing, textile and footwear industry, and food industry in the form of healthy food.